-Did you face any situation where you have been confused between software scope and it’s requirements?
+Did you face any situation where you have been confused between the software scope and its requirements?
 If YES, I think you are not alone, There are a lot of misunderstanding in software engineering practices between software scope and its requirement specifications.
 Most of the time, the software project missed the scope and fall in scope creep dilemma without any notice, and without the alignment with the software scope which turns the project and software to be unsuccessful.

 What is the scope?